• Skip to primary navigation

 Health information: Polio, Typhoid: Vaccination recommended.

-Yellow Fever: A vaccination certificate is required for those over 1 year of age arriving from infected areas.
+Yellow Fever: A vaccination certificate is required to those over 1 year of age arriving from infected areas.

 Food & drink: Water is untreated and not safe to drink.
 Avoid dairy products as they are not pasteurised.
 Fruit and vegetables should be peeled before consumption.